 Across the rooves.
 Down a tree that grew by a house.
 Into a yard or lane, and up onto a wall.
 Thence to another tree or convenient place.

 At times I saw them slip along streets that were throng and people-pestered.
 A thing I feared to do.

 I turned to the river.
 In truth, it seemed more like unto a haven [harbour] where great waters rise and fall.

 There were more boats that I could number.
 How joyed I was to glimpse a cat in one!

 But Linkin told me that boat had brought meats [food] to the citie, and the cat was employed thereon to kill vermin.

 “Many boats bring viands,” sayt he.
 “Others carry people who go where’er they wish.”

 He told me great folks oft had their own boats.
 The middling sort (like the master and our mistress) paid a waterman to carry them.

 No boat for me, then.
 I accustomed myself to going on rooves.
 The belling of the churches had ceased to trouble me, and I’d learnt to know one’s din from another’s.

 At night I saw wicked eyes watching me, and heared lewd whispers as I passed.
 But none offered to fight me.

 I made my way westward, venturing across narrow lanes and pleasant gardens until I came to the citie’s great wall.

 And beyond that?
 A smaller river I’d seen from our roof.
-And then the house of the Earl of Essex?
+Then the house of the Earl of Essex?
 I hoped little dog Wattie could tell me.

 Dogs are more apt for action than they are for knowledge.
 Which is well for them, for if they could but know themselves, they would die of shame.

 So I wearied myself chasing about the house with Wattie, and I cleansed his head and ears while we rested.
 Most tedious, but he told me of what lay beyond the wall.